The Settings Tab

 Tip: Turning on and off the options listed above can be very helpful.
 For example, in the Physical View of the document, a link can contain text (the website target, for example), an image (the blue underline), and an annotation (the “clickable” part of the link that makes it go to the actual target).
 By turning off “Images” and then selecting the link, the text and the annotation will be correctly tagged and the image will not be brought into the structure of the <Link> tag.

 The second column contains two options, “Tags” and “Artifacts.”
 The explanation of this functionality follows:

-- Tags – Will select the tag that the text, image, or other highlighted portion of the document is in as opposed to selecting the word or image itself.
+- Tags – Will select the tag that the text, image, or other highlighted portion of the document is in as opposed to selecting the text elements (or text runs) or images themselves.